About our licence to publish

 In order to publish material the Royal Society of Chemistry must acquire the necessary legal rights from the author(s) of that material.
 In general, we must obtain from the original author(s) the right to publish the material in all formats, in all media (including specifically print and electronic), with the right to sublicense those rights.

 For all articles published in our journals, we require the author to accept a 'licence to publish'.
-This licence is normally requested on submission of the article.
+This licence is normally requested after their article is accepted for publication.
 By signing this licence the author (who is either the copyright owner or who is authorised to sign on behalf of the copyright owner, for example his/her employer) grants to the Royal Society of Chemistry

 the exclusive right and licence throughout the world to edit, adapt, translate, reproduce and publish the manuscript in all formats, in all media and by all means (whether now existing or in future devised).